 Other areas of interest include, but are not limited to the educational aspects of:

-• Smart materials & structures
+• Thermal/fluids systems • Mechanical systems • Smart materials & structures

-It is important to note that the Mechanical Engineering Division is a “publish-and-review-to-present” division: to present at the conference, you must have your paper accepted for publication in the Proceedings and have at least one author available to participate in the peer review process for both abstract and draft paper submissions.
+The ME Division is a “publish-and-review-to-present” division: to present at the conference, you must have your paper accepted for publication in the Proceedings and have at least one author available to participate in the peer review process for both abstract and draft paper submissions.

 The ME division sponsors a Best Paper award consisting of a plaque and cash prize, and a Best Poster/Postcard award consisting of a cash prize.
 The division also issues official certificates in recognition of papers nominated for the Best Paper award.
 The ME Division also sponsors the Ralph Coats Roe Award for excellence in engineering education as well as the Outstanding New Mechanical Engineering Educator Award for exceptional individuals early in their engineering education career.